juxhouse/bela-resources/reference/APM-Telemetry-Tools.md

 # Leveraging Telemetry/APM Tools with BELA

 BELA extracts data from your Telemetry/APM (Application Performance Monitoring) tools such as Datadog, Dynatrace, Elastic APM, AppDynamics, etc.

-BELA combines that with data from other sources such as code repositories to provide the following features.
+BELA combines that with data from other sources such as CMDBs, Code Repos and Service Catalogs, to provide the following features.

 ## Powerful Visualization and Dynamic Exploration